Design monolayer iodinenes based on halogen bond and tiling theory

-A comparative analysis of various GGA and meta-GGA functionals was conducted to evaluate their computational accuracy in modeling the crystal structure of iodine.
-The results indicate that M06-L accurately captures the attractive XB interaction in bulk iodine, whereas SCAN does not exhibit this capability (see Fig. S2).
-This finding is consistent with the study by George et al.\cite{Solid2015george}.
-It is pertinent to highlight that the utilization of PBE and PBEsol functionals for assessing the interaction associated with halogen bonding (as delineated in Fig. S2 and Table S1) is deemed inappropriate, despite their application in recent research\cite{zhuIodene2023,Pytha1iodinene2021}.
-To account for long-range dispersive interactions, the DFT-D3 method\cite{GrimmeDFTD3} was employed, resulting in a more accurate geometry configuration for bulk iodine (as demonstrated in Table.
+A comparative analysis of various GGA and meta-GGA functionals was conducted to evaluate their computational accuracy in modeling the interactions within bulk iodine.
+The results indicate that M06-L accurately captures the attractive XB interaction in bulk iodine, whereas SCAN~\cite{SCAN2015} does not exhibit this capability (see Fig. S2).
+This finding is consistent with the study by George et al.~\cite{Solid2015george}.
+It is pertinent to highlight that the utilization of PBE~\cite{PBE1996} and PBEsol~\cite{PBEsol} functionals for assessing the interaction associated with halogen bonding is deemed inappropriate (as delineated in Fig. S1\&S2 and Table S1), despite their application in recent research~\cite{Pytha1iodinene2021}.
+To account for long-range dispersive interactions, the DFT-D3 method~\cite{GrimmeDFTD3} was employed, resulting in a more accurate geometry configuration for bulk iodine (as demonstrated in Table.
 S1).
 Therefore, M06-L+D3 was chosen for the DFT calculations.
-Further computational details can be found in the supplementary materials.
+Further computational details can be found in Supplemental Material (SM)~\cite{SM}.